kubernetes-sigs/nfs-subdir-external-provisioner/charts/nfs-subdir-external-provisioner/README.md

 ## Install Multiple Provisioners

 It is possible to install more than one provisioner in your cluster to have access to multiple nfs servers and/or multiple exports from a single nfs server.
-Each provisioner must have a different `storageClass.provisionerName` and therefore a different `storageClass.name`.
+Each provisioner must have a different `storageClass.provisionerName` and a different `storageClass.name`.
 For example:

 ```console
 helm install second-nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner \